The New York Second Chance Sealing Gap

 - Any Class A felonies under New York Penal Law

-- Felony offenses New York Penal Law §105 where the underlying offense is not an eligible offense
+- Conspiracy to commit felony offenses under New York Penal Law §105 where the underlying offense is not an eligible offense.

 - Attempts to commit an offense that is not an eligible offense if the attempt is a felony